 15 Social Selling Post Ideas to Get Buyers Talking

 Use Questions to Start Conversations

 Posing a thoughtful question is a great way to engage your prospect.
-And a question is especially useful if the person shared someone else’s post (rather than writing it herself), since it gives her an opportunity to demonstrate her own expertise.
+And a question is especially useful if the person shared someone else's post (rather than writing it on their own), since it gives them an opportunity to demonstrate their own expertise.

 - “Fantastic insights, [name].
 What advice would you give for someone in [X situation]?”